ztcnrh/Spotify-Music-Analysis/README.md

-# Spotify Music Analysis Project - Trends, Comparison, and Correlations
+# Spotify Music Analysis - Trends, Comparison, and Correlations :musical_note:

+The story of sound recording, and reproduction, began in 1877, when the man of a thousand patents, Thomas Edison, invented the phonograph.
+The commercialized music industry has only been around for about 100 years as the recording and radio technology emerged in the early 90s...

 ## Background